 You won’t find this mushroom meal on the internet because it’s so new.
 The Mushroom Museum in Meteora in conjunction with Neromilos Restaurant can arrange a museum tour, along with foraging for mushrooms, AND a meal made entirely from mushrooms.

-It was one of the most memorable meals of my life and that’s saying a lot consider all the food I sample when travelling.
+It was one of the most memorable meals of my life and that’s saying a lot consider all the food I sample when traveling.

 Currently, it can only be organized for groups, but that may change.
 Inquire beforehand and beg if necessary!